czipperz/mag/README.md

 See [INSTALL.md](./INSTALL.md) for instructions on how to build and install Mag.

+## Debugging

+Mag's SDL2 interface and unit tests can be debugged via GDB trivially.

+Mag's NCurses interface can be debugged using the provided `debug-ncurses.sh` script.
+See that file for more documentation.

 ## Optimization

 See [OPTIMIZE.md](./OPTIMIZE.md) for instructions on how to build Mag.